Valentin271/DeezerKodi/README.md

 ## Credits
 This addon is forked from [kubatek94](https://github.com/kubatek94)'s [DeezerKodi repo](https://github.com/kubatek94/DeezerKodi).
-Only the API, icon and fanart have been reused.
+Only the streaming API, icon and fanart have been reused.